JRKaran7/1000130-KARAN_AMOL_RAJANKAR/README.md

 I tested my system by introducing it to my peers, teachers, and family members.
 They found the idea and the system quite interesting, and they all agreed that the system has a greater scope in the future.
 Finally, I introduced a feedback survey to make sure that the system was fulfilling the objective. <br>

 #### 5. Model Deployment: -
-•	Presented the faint detection system code in a GitHub repository to understand the code. <br>
+•	The entire code is uploaded in Github for the users to understand the code and gain insights from it.<br>
 •	Along with this, a detailed ReadMe file includes screenshots of the output and the frame window. <br>

 ### Detailed Understanding about the code